What is employment discrimination?

 Employers are required to provide workers an environment that is continually safe and free from discrimination.
 Employees who find themselves in a compromised work environment where discrimination is taking place can become depressed, feel threatened and have their work performance suffer.
 If this situation exists, employers are violating employment laws.

-Please do not allow a discriminating situation to continue.
-Contact Donahoo & Associates today for immediate help.
+Do not allow a discriminating situation to continue.
+Contact Donahoo & Associates, PC today for immediate help.